nikitagambhir/read-processing/README.md

 This will contain the analysis of the mitochondrial genomes for our *Sclerotinia* isolates.
 This is controlled via makefile.

-This is the current structure of the repository as of 2017-02-13 15:36 CST
+This is the current structure of the repository as of 2017-02-14 12:00 CST

 ```
-|-- bams
+.
-|-- index
+|-- BAMS
-|-- mapped
+|-- bt2-index
 |-- mitochondria_genome
 |-- reads
 |-- runfiles